Andrew West (CC BY-NC-SA 2.0)

 Currently studying towards a MSc in philosophy of the social sciences at the LSE.
 Curious about the values that drive human action, and the nature of collaboration.

-I am a Senior Project Manager at the University Hospital RWTH Aachen coordinating the development of digital health apps.
 I am an enthusiast for using tech to make processes more efficient and reproducible.
 In a previous position, I co-founded the Open Innovation in Life Sciences association that promotes open science among early career researchers in Switzerland.
 Things that make me happy at the moment include playing piano and introducing chapter books from my childhood to my school-aged kid.

 I am an early career researcher focused on building energy use with a passion for learning about open community and open science practices that I can apply to my work.
 I am motivated to share academic knowledge with those who can benefit from it.
 I would love to see an open data community of practice including households, building practitioners and researchers.